TRAVEL ADVICE

 3. Note the ‘Courses or boosters usually advised’.

 It is your responsibility to find out any vaccines you have had in the past.
-We can give you a copy of the vaccination we have on our record for you but this probably will not include any vaccinations given elsewhere.
+We can give you a copy of the vaccinations we have on our record for you but this probably will not include any vaccinations given elsewhere.

-• Diphtheria, tetanus & polio (combined)
+• Diphtheria, Tetanus & Polio (combined)

 • Hepatitis A